WHICH GOODS AND SERVICES ARE TAXABLE?

 - Quarterly filing: If your business collects between $10 and $500 in sales tax per month then your business should elect to file returns on a quarterly basis.

-- Monthly filing: If your business collect between $500 and $5000 in sales tax per month then your business should file returns on a monthly basis.
+- Monthly filing: If your business collects between $500 and $5000 in sales tax per month then your business should file returns on a monthly basis.

 - Semi-Monthly filing: If your business collects more than $5000 in sales tax per month then your business should file returns on a semi-monthly basis.